Dulla Bhatti: Banditry

 Bhatti's class war took the form of social banditry, taking from the rich and giving to the poor.
 Folklore gave him a legendary status for preventing girls from being abducted and sold as slaves.
 He arranged marriages for them and provided their dowries.

+In one incident, Prince Salim crossed over into Dulla Bhatti’s territory during a hunt.
+Releasing him, Bhatti argued that his conflict was with the emperor, not his son.
+On another occasion, it is also said that Akbar got away from his guards and was apprehended by the soldiers of Dulla Bhatti.
+Akbar posed as the Mughal court jester when brought before Dulla Bhatti, which allowed him to be freed.

-His efforts may have influenced Akbar's decision to pacify Guru Arjan Dev Ji, and through Guru Arjan Dev Ji's influence the people of Bari Doab, by exempting the area from the requirement to provide land revenues.
+His efforts may have influenced Akbar's decision to pacify Guru Arjan Dev, and through Guru Arjan Dev's influence the people of Bari Doab, by exempting the area from the requirement to provide land revenues.

 Death and legacy

 The end for Bhatti came in 1599 when he was hanged in Lahore.
 Akbar had hoped to make an example of him at the public execution, expecting that he would quake with fear, but Bhatti was steadfast in his resistance to the end.
+Bhatti's last words were abuses against Akbar.
 Shah Hussain, a contemporary Sufi poet who wrote of him, recorded his last words as being "No honourable son of Punjab will ever sell the soil of Punjab".

 A fragments of the vars (medieval poetry put to music) concerning Dulla Bhatti have survived to the present day. and dhadi Performances recounting his exploits have become less common.

 The memory of Bhatti as a saviour of Punjabi girls is recalled at the annual Lohri celebrations in the region to this day, although those celebrations also incorporate many other symbolic strands.
 The song "Sundri-Mundri" is sung during the celebrations and is a tribute to him.
 Among the significant modern literature inspired by the life is Takht-e-Lahore, a 1973 play written by Najam Hussein Syed.
 A novel based on the life of Dulla Bhatti has been written by Baldev Singh Sadaknama.

-A number of Indian Punjabi-language films have been produced films on his life, including – Dulla Bhatti (1966) by Baldev R. Jhingan, Dulla Bhatti (1998) by Pammi Varinder, Dulla Bhatti (2016) by Minar Malhotra.
+A number of Indian Punjabi-language films have been produced on his life, including – Dulla Bhatti (1966) by Baldev R. Jhingan, Dulla Bhatti (1998) by Pammi Varinder, Dulla Bhatti (2016) by Minar Malhotra.
 A Pakistani film Dulla Bhatti (1956) has also been made.